siracsimsek01/noir-elegance/README.md

 The MongoDB URI: mongodb+srv://developmentsimsek:noirpass@cluster-1.ouc5riu.mongodb.net/?retryWrites=true&w=majority

-You can navigate /server directory and you will find .env file.
-Copy and paste MongoDB URI to MongoDB extension.
-Then navigate the cluster-1.
-In the test folder, you should be able to see reservations folder.
-Click to reservations then in Indexes you should display all the reservations that entered on the website.
-You can test by creating your own reservation.
+Accessing the Database:

+To connect to the MongoDB database, navigate to the /server directory and locate the .env file.
+Copy your MongoDB URI into the MongoDB extension.
+Next, go to cluster-1 and open the test folder.
+Here, you'll find the reservations folder.
+Inside reservations, click on Documents to view all reservation entries with their IDs as entered on the website.
+To test the functionality, create a new reservation on the website.
+You will then see this new entry reflected in the Documents folder of the database.

 ## Contributing